GBurchell27/web-ui/.docs/simple_reddit_monitor_instructions.md

 ## Manual Monitoring Process

-5. Set your Reddit view to "New" posts by:
+3. Set your Reddit view to "New" posts by:
-   - Locating the sorting options near the top of the subreddit page.
+   - Locating the "All time" near the top before the first post
-   - Clicking on "New" to see the most recent posts first.
+   - Clicking on "Past hour" to see the most recent posts first.

-6. Scan each new post title and content for the following keywords:
-   - "systematic literature review"
-   - "systematic review"
-   - "meta-analysis" or "meta-analyses"

 7. Refresh the page every 5 minutes by:
    - Clicking the refresh/reload button in your browser.